troyc/win-pv/BUILD.md

 Building OpenXT Tools
 =============================

-Note that only xenbus, xenvusb, and xenusbdevice are built; the other drivers use the binaries provided by the Xen Project.
+Note that only xenbus, xenvusb, xenusbdevice, and the installer are built; the other drivers use the binaries provided by the Xen Project.
+The drivers can be built on any Windows 10 machine with a copy of the EWDK.

-First you'll need a device driver build environment for Windows 10.
-Happily Microsoft has made this easy with the introduction of the 'EWDK'.
-This is an ISO containing all the build environment you need (except for Wix, which is included in the project).

-The package should support building with the following EWDKs:

-- EWDK for Windows 10, version 1903 with Visual Studio Build Tools 16.0
-- EWDK for Windows 10, version 1809 with Visual Studio Build Tools 15.8.9

-Once you have downloaded the ISO, open it and you should see a file called:

-LaunchBuildEnv.cmd

-Run this and it should give you a build environment command prompt.
-From within this shell navigate to the root of your checked out repository and run:
+First, fetch the submodules (xenvusb, xenusbdevice, and the forked xenbus):

+git submodule init
+git submodule update

+Then, run the powershell script to fetch the externals (the Xen PV drivers and Wix toolset)

+powershell ./fetch-externals.ps1

+Finally, it's time to build the drivers.
+Mount the EWDK iso and run LaunchBuildEnv.cmd to launch the command prompt with a build environment. cd back to the win-pv directory and build all the drivers and the installer using:

 buildall.bat checked

-Or, for a release build:
+Or, for a free build:

 buildall.bat free